Current legislation

 Construction materials and equipment state sales tax exemption

 Support a state sales tax exemption for construction materials and equipment associated with the new exhibition center at Graham Park.
-This will provide $800,000 cost savings to the county and local community.
+The project will expand regional capacity for events and entertainment, attract new visitors, and stimulate economic growth across southeastern Minnesota.
+The state sales tax exemption will provide an approximate $1,000,000 cost savings to the county and local community.

 Statewide issues impacting all counties